RishiKothari2610/E-Commerce-Site/README.md

 This is a simple e-commerce site built with React and Redux.
 It allows users to browse products, add them to the cart, and view the cart.
 In this I have created 2 pages.
 One page is for product list and another page is for cart which means which products have been added to the cart.

+You can check the project on website: https://ecommerce-website-app-iota.vercel.app/

 In the project directory, you can run:

 ### `npm start`